Modular localization and the holistic structure of causal quantum theory, a historical perspective: Modular localization and its thermal manifestation

-The above application to the Wigner representation theory of positive energy representations\footnote{The positive energy condition is absolutely crucial for obtaining the prerequisites (\ref{modular}) of modular localization.} also includes the infinite spin representations which lead to semiinfinite string-localized wave functions i.e. there are no pointlike covariant wave function-valued distributions which generate these representation; they are genuinely string-localized (which the superstring representation of the Poincar\'{e} group is not; so beware of terminology.
-The application of the above mentioned second quantized functor converts the modular localized subspaces into a net of $\mathcal{O}$-indexed interaction-free subalgebras $\mathcal{A(O}).$ Interacting field theories can of course not be obtained in this way; as mentioned before, in this case one can start with the Wightman setting or the LQP algebraic formulation with the additional assumption that the theory has a complete scattering interpretation (its Hilbert space is a Wigner-Fock space).
+The above application to the Wigner representation theory of positive energy representations\footnote{The positive energy condition is absolutely crucial for obtaining the prerequisites (\ref{mod}) of modular localization.} also includes the \textit{infinite spin representations} which lead to semiinfinite string-localized wave functions.
+In this case there are no pointlike covariant wave function-valued distributions which generate these representations; they are genuinely string-localized (which the superstring representation of the Poincar\'{e} group is not; so beware of misleading terminology!).
+The application of the above mentioned second quantized functor converts the modular localized subspaces into a net of $\mathcal{O}$-indexed interaction-free subalgebras $\mathcal{A(O}).$ Interacting field theories can clearly not be obtained in this way.
+The relation between particles and fields becomes much more subtle in the presence of interactions and this applies even to models which have a complete particle interpretation i.e. in which the particles related to fields via the LSZ large time behavior of fields (the LSZ scattering formalism \cite{Haag}) lead to the identification of the Hilbert space as a WignerFock particle space (section 7).

-But as it happens often in physics, if one arrives at a foundational property which has been derived from lesser fundamental setting one changes the setting in such a way the less fundamental properties are derived as consequences of the foundational principle.
-This means in particular that renormalized perturbation and all the other within the setting of formal power series expansions rigorous statement must also be reproducible in the new setting; this has been verified to a large extend.

-The algebraic setting in terms of modular localization also gives rise to a physically extremely informative type of inclusion of two algebras which share the vacuum state, the so-called \textit{modular inclusions} $\mathcal{A} \subset\mathcal{B}$ where modular means that the modular group of the bigger $\Delta_{\mathcal{B}}^{it}$ compresses (or extends) the smaller algebra.
-A modular inclusion forces the two algebras automatically to be of the monad type.
+The algebraic setting in terms of modular localization also gives rise to a physically extremely informative type of inclusion of two algebras which share the vacuum state, the so-called \textit{modular inclusions} $(\mathcal{A} \subset\mathcal{B},\Omega_{vac}\mathcal{)}$ where modular means that the modular group of the bigger $\Delta_{\mathcal{B}}^{it}$ compresses (or extends) the smaller algebra \cite{K-W}.
+A modular inclusion automatically forces the two algebras to be of the monad type.
 The above mentioned "GPS construction of a QFT" from a finite number of monads positioned in a common Hilbert space uses this concept in an essential way.
 It is perhaps the most forceful illustration of the holistic nature of QFT.